Skip to main content

 Install — fromCatalog Mode

-For first-party marketplace apps, the catalog directory public/marketplace-apps/apps/{appHandle}/snippets/ is copied as-is.
+For marketplace catalog apps, the snippets/ folder shipped in the app’s catalog bundle is copied as-is.
 Snippets live alongside the app’s blocks and assets under the same manifest.

 Rendering — Naming Collisions